Plugins

 ->register();

-The handler must implement the App\StorageProviders\StorageProvider
+The handler must implement the App\StorageProviders\StorageProvider interface or extend the

-App\StorageProviders\AbstractStorageProvider
+App\StorageProviders\AbstractStorageProvider class.

 You can find plenty of examples in the Storage Providers